Asa Whitney: Trip to China

-Attempts at a Transcontinental Railroad
+Promotion of a transcontinental railroad

 On the way back from China, Asa Whitney began devising a plan that would make the trip to China much easier.
 He wanted to build a railroad across the United States.
 People on the East coast could take the train to the West coast, and then take a ship from there to China.
 It would greatly shorten the long trip.
 When he arrived back in the United States, he was full of inspiration and drive and he got straight to work.
 He bought property in upstate New York and began working on a memorial to Congress about his plan for a railroad.
 His plan was mainly focused on trade with China, and connecting the two countries for increased culture, immigration, and commerce.
 He believed that the railroad would open trade to all of Asia, and unite the continents.
 He spent a great amount of time and money to try to promote his plan, and he explored a lot of the routes that he considered.
 He wrote A Project for a Railroad to the Pacific, a memorial to the United States Congress, in 1849.
 His plan was detailed and impressive, but he was denied.
 He continued trying to create the railroad, taking surveys and examining potential routes.
 He wanted to create a route that went way up north to the Puget Sound.
 However, no matter how hard he tried, his plan was never accepted, and he stopped campaigning in 1851.